bradleyjay/datadog_test/datadog/answers.md

 ```![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)```

 This works, but that's not necessarily a static URL.
 Depending on the branch referenced, that URL grows to include the branch name, and "tree".
-That's risky as things change in the repo.
+That's risky if structure changes in the repo.

 ##### Method 2: Relative github path